Most people don’t waste money upgrading

 You can’t evaluate changes accurately without a baseline

-Step 2: Fix Tuning Stability Issues First
+Fix Tuning Stability

-Once setup is solid, the next priority is stability.
+Once setup is solid, stability comes next.

 If the guitar won’t stay in tune, nothing else matters.